September 10th, 2014

 - Communication skills (83%)

 - Ability to work as a team (74%)

 All three of the above factors are soft skills, and though many organizations cited that they prefer to have college-educated folks, 64% said they would still consider a candidate with the right soft skill match regardless of education level.

 What Soft Skills Should I Look for in Administrative Professionals?

-Now that your company has agreed to hire an administrative assistant, it’s important to establish things like job description, salary range and skill requirements – for both hard and soft skills.
+Now that your company has agreed to hire an assistant, it’s important to establish things like the admin assistant job description, salary range and skill requirements – for both hard and soft skills.

 For administrative assistants, soft skills like friendliness, active listening, organization, and team spirit are all great qualities and skills to look for in your candidates.
 Don’t forget to include soft skills and qualities that would tie into your company’s culture and personality.
 If your team enjoys working in a more collaborative, open office space as opposed to walls and cubicles, it may be wise to look for someone who is comfortable out in the open, enjoys large groups of people and is less concerned about a lack of privacy.

 Meet Our Candidate: Jessica, an Administrative Assistant